 WorldCat: Book and Journal Holdings Database

 WorldCat is the OCLC Union Catalog.
 It contains more than 43 million records describing items owned by Boston area libraries and libraries around the world.
 WorldCat contains records for the following types of materials: books*, journals*, musical scores, computer data files, magazines*, newspapers*, computer programs, manuscripts, sound recordings, films and slides, maps, videotapes. (*May not include individual articles, stories in journals, magazines, newspapers, or book chapters.)

-Government Printing Office (GPO) Catalog is a resource for information on United States government publications.
+The Government Printing Office (GPO) Catalog of US Government Publications is a resource for information on United States government publications.
 It includes books, reports, studies, maps, etc. Database coverage is from 1976 to date.

 Harvard University’s Countway Library of Medicine is not a member of the Boston Library Consortium, but BUMC students with a current BU photo ID may use resources in-house.
 Countway materials may not be checked out.
 See below for more details.